 go high with storage too

-Picking just a few of these small bedroom decor ideas should help make your small bedroom look bigger.
+Picking just a few of these small bedroom decor ideas will help make your small bedroom look bigger.
 Just remember to get creative!
 There are so many things you can do to maximise the space in a small bedroom without cluttering it or making it look busy.
 Like one of the pics above shows – they’ve used their wall light as a clothes hanger too.
 Think about how you can use your decor in more ways than one.

 Excellent tips as always.
 I’m in the mood for a bedroom revamp as we want to change our bed at some point soon, also our closet is too big and bulky for our small room.
 I definitely need some wall shelving for my books too — I love practising tsundoku (the art of piling books around unread) but it does add to the bedside clutter!!